kvz/deprecated/addon-doc.md

     $ heroku addons:add ADDON_SLUG
     -----> Adding ADDON_SLUG to sharp-mountain-4005... done, v18 (free)

-Once ADDON_NAME has been added a `ADDON_CONFIG_NAME` setting will be available in the app configuration and will contain the [[variable purpose, i.e. "canonical URL used to access the newly provisioned ADDON_NAME service instance."]].
+Once Librato has been added a `ADDON_CONFIG_NAME` setting will be available in the app configuration and will contain the [[variable purpose, i.e. "canonical URL used to access the newly provisioned Librato service instance."]].
 This can be confirmed using the `heroku config:get` command.

     :::term
     $ heroku config:get ADDON_CONFIG_NAME
     http://user:pass@instance.ip/resourceid

-After installing ADDON_NAME the application should be configured to fully integrate with the add-on.
+After installing Librato the application should be configured to fully integrate with the add-on.

 ## Local setup